 Church blushed just a little, but managed to keep his composure.
 "Isn't that a little much for a thanks between two people who've only known each other for a week?"

 "You almost killed my future husband.
-But you chose not to; I think that deserves a little more than a thank you, and my arms hurt too much to give you a hug."
+But you chose not to; I think that deserves a little more than a thank you, and my arms hurt too much to give you a hug.
+One is broken, in case you've forgotten."

 Church decided not to press the matter any further.
 "Chifuyu isn't going to make me fix that hole too, is she?"